Ayla Dmyterko

 About

-Her works have been shown internationally in solo and group exhibitions, including: Alma Pearl, London, UK (2024); ICA, London Short Film Festival, UK (2024); KIRKI Projects, Sifnos, GR (2024); David Dale Gallery, Glasgow, UK (2023); Meno Avilys, Vilnius, (2023); Pangée, Montréal, CA (2023); VITRINE Basel, CH (2022); Zalucky Contemporary, Toronto, CA (2022); Alchemy Film Festival, Hawick, UK (2022) & Lunchtime Gallery, Glasgow, UK (2021).
-Her works have been acquired by national & private collections including the Saskatchewan Arts Board.
+Dmyterko completed her MFA at the Glasgow School of Art, where she was awarded the Graduate Fellowship through the Glasgow Sculpture Studios.
+Her works have been shown internationally in solo and group exhibitions & screenings, including: Alma Pearl, London, UK (2024); ICA, London Short Film Festival, UK (2024); KIRKI Projects, Sifnos, GR (2024); David Dale Gallery, Glasgow, UK (2023); Meno Avilys, Vilnius, (2023); Pangée, Montréal, CA (2023); VITRINE Basel, CH (2022); Zalucky Contemporary, Toronto, CA (2022); Alchemy Film Festival, Hawick, UK (2022) & Lunchtime Gallery, Glasgow, UK (2021).
+Her artistic archive is held at the National Gallery of Canada.
+Her work has been collected by the Saskatchewan Arts Board's Permanent Collection and is included in private collections in Canada and the UK.

 Ayla would like to acknowledge the support of the Canada Council for the Arts, Creative Scotland & the Shevchenko Foundation